Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Made changes to the Qumulo REST API and the `qq` CLI to accommodate improvements in snapshot and at-rest encryption functionality
 * Revised permissions for SMB `copychunk` requests
 * Resolved a minor issue with AD authentication, an issue with `.snapshot` directories in Windows Command Prompt, and an issue with SMB copy operations and long share names and volume labels

-## Qumulo Core 6.3.2
-{{page.varDownloadsRelnotes}}
-* Added support for additional custom metadata operations to the S3 API
-* Configured Qumulo Core to replicate user metadata
-* Added support for counting metadata updates for a file
-* Configured OpenMetrics API metrics for protocol operations to track file system REST API operations
-* Fixed an issue with cluster authentication for Kerberos client principals with names that contain the `@` character

-## Qumulo Core 6.3.1.1
-{{page.varDownloadsRelnotes}}
-{% include important.html content="This release resolves an issue with memory utilization during secure credential handling." %}
-* Added support for storing and retrieving custom metadata and tags by using the S3 API and Qumulo REST API and made supporting changes to the API and `qq` CLI
-* Added the optional `data_revision` field for all REST resources that return file or stream attributes
-* Resolved an issue with a third-party GSS authentication library

 ## Qumulo Core 6.3.0.1 (Quarterly)
 {{page.varDownloadsRelnotes}}